BonnaireB/Assignments/README.md

 ### Running the program

 1. Clone this repository
+2. Edit the config.json file depending on your operating system
-2. Open a terminal at the root of the project
+3. Open a terminal at the root of the project
-3. Run the following command :
+4. Run the following command :
 ```
 python3 "Task 4/task_four.py"
 ```